Religious Education and Spiritual Development

 As a Catholic Community, our belief in God provides the foundations for everything that we do at Westminster Cathedral School.
 Religious Education is a fostering of each child’s relationship with God and their neighbour.
 This begins at Baptism and is continued at home as well as at Church and School.

-The school has adopted and implemented The Way, the Truth and the Life scheme of work.
+The school has adopted and implemented Come and See eme of work.
 Through our Religious Education programme, we aim to explore the dignity and purpose of the religious dimension of life, within the Catholic tradition.
 Links are made with the children’s own experience and the universal experience.
 Children are also encouraged to explore links with other faiths and traditions.
 As part of our work on other faiths, there is a programme of visits to places of worship for children in Key Stage 1 and 2.
 Scripture plays an important part in the Religious Education programme and connections are made between the readings and the children’s lives.

 Provision for spiritual and moral development is, therefore, at the heart of the whole school experience.
 It encompasses and enriches all aspects of the school day.
 It is also planned for through each subject area and through all of the systems that support the ethos of the school e.g. reward and sanctions, behaviour, assemblies, policies, physical environment, health and well being.